j-storey5/cs3342_09/cs3342_09-master/cs3342_09-master/README.md

 ## A2.6

-Technically, infinite, because stringing adjectives together is a sentence under these grammar rules, but there are 60 unique sentences that can be made in the language.
+There are 60 unique sentences that can be made in the language.
+I tried to find a way to get to infinite through the grammar rules but I could not find any proof for there being infinitely many solutions.
+So, I have settled on 60.

 ## Q2.7 (1 point for the level, 2 for the sentence)